-In the past, these extended learning has been in-person activities, including apprenticeships, class presentations, field trips, internships, job shadows, mentorships, and mock interviews.
-Some of the opportunities were transitioned to remote, such as virtual career experiences to assist with accessing industry professionals while being mindful navigating COVID.
+In the past, these extended learning has been in-person activities, including apprenticeshins, class presentations, field trips, internshins, iob shadows, mentorshins, and mock interviews.
+Some of the opportunities were transitioned to remote, such as virtual career experiences to assist with accessing industry professionals.

 Current and recent extended learning activities reported by GRPC area high schools are listed in a supporting table from the CLNA report (see pages 102 to 107 of Element 2).
 There were 89 reported extended learning opportunities total that involved over 60 community, public, or private sector partners.
-The career field with the most reported extended learning activities is Health Science Technology, accounting for 42 out of the 89 opportunities.
+The career field with the most reported extended learning activities is Health Science.
+Technology accounting for 42 out of the 89 opportunities.
 All extending learning activities reported by Wright Technical Center/Buffalo regional high schools spanned all career fields, such as youth apprenticeships, job shadows, and internships.